Songs of Psyche

 Michele Morgan -vocals; Michelle Kelly -violin, Rudolf Crivici -viola; Romano Crivici -keyboards; Alex Henery bass; Philip South -perc & vibes.

-This performance was made possible with funding from the NSW Ministry of the for the Arts, and performed at the Verbruggen Hall, Sydney Conservatorium Music, 29th May, 2004.
+This performance was made possible with funding from the NSW Ministry for the Arts, and performed at the Verbruggen Hall, Sydney Conservatorium Music, 29th May, 2004.

 The movements of the work are as follow: